nimakam/nimakam-notes/stable-coin/system.md

 ## Automated monetary system

+- ToDo

+### Variable values

+**Loan fee rate** - Is a daily rate set by the automated monetary system that determines the fee paid by loan takers upon structural changes made to their loan, such as allocation or issuance changes.
+For example, at a given point in time, the loan fee rate could be `0.01096%` per day (equivalent to `4%` per year).
+Assuming no future change to the rate (which is unlikely), the loan taker should project to pay `$400` per year in fees on a loan that has issued `$10,000` worth of pegged currency, upon closing the loan.
+The actual annual rate will be calculated by adding all the variable daily rates.

+The monetary policy engine aims to vary the rates based on the global equilibrium price of the pegged currency, in order to incentivize increase or decrease the pegged currency supply based on the creation or cloning of debt positions, and thus affect the equilibrium price of the pegged currency itself from the supply side.

+**Price feed revenue rate** - Is a weekly rate set by the automated monetary system that determines what percentage of total system issuance is expected to eventually be paid out to price feed providers.
+The revenue comes from part of the loan fee stream and so the price feed revenue daily rate has to always be lower than the loan fee daily rate.
+The rest of the loan fees will go into the savings pool to be paid out to savings account owners.
+For example, at a given point in time, the price feed revenue rate could be `0.01917%` per week (equivalent to `1%` per year).
+Assuming no future change to the rate (which is unlikely), a price feed provider can project its revenue pool to receive `$20,000` yearly assuming a total issuance allocation of `$2,000,000`.
+This could be the case if total system issuance is `$10,000,000` and the providers average weighted allocation percentage is `20%`.

+**Savings interest rate** - Is a daily rate set by the automated monetary system that determines the interest paid to owners of savings accounts.
+For example, at a given point in time, the savings interest rate can be `0.01096%` per day (equivalent to `4%` per year).
+Assuming no future change to the rate (which is unlikely), the savings account owner can project an interest of `$400` per year on a savings account balance of `$10,000`.

+- To Do

 ## Notable constraint adjustments

 In an ideal loan (debt position) system, one would expect perfect trust of the price feeds, very fine grained price feed resolution, and instantaneous response to loan taking requests or liquidation requests in appropriate conditions.
 However, given the constraints of highly decentralized protocols on public blockchain systems, as well as the urgent need for simplification, in order to reduce risks and increase efficiency, we choose to bend the ideal rules as long as these changes are communicated clearly to and are accepted by stakeholders, and as long as they result in a secure system overall.